 Prior to the public cloud, adding additional compute, memory, storage, or redundancy required lots of planning.
 You needed to plan for how to fit into your existing infrastructure, if new servers would be required, and plan for installation and deployment.
 That wasn’t the only planning that needed to be done, however, you needed to plan for capital expenditures, get finance involved, plan for potential growth – but not over plan any of these.
 It could really stagnate the process.

 With the cloud, you have instant resources available to your team.
-They are both on demand and also allow for peak demand only processing.
+They are both on-demand and also allow for peak demand only processing.
 You pay only for what you need when you need it.
 Netflix is one of the largest companies running on the public cloud.
 Since their demand is very much peak and valley depending on the time of day they can just pay for the resources during the peak and not when they aren’t being used.
 This makes Netflix incredibly nimble.
 No matter how many customers Netflix adds, they never have to worry about planning for the procurement of new servers.

 When I was at a cloud conference a few years ago, I spoke with the head of a research institution.
-His company needed large amounts of compute for very short amounts of time to complete computations.
+His company needed large amounts of computing for very short amounts of time to complete computations.
 They were able to buy off-peak demand very cheaply to accomplish this goal because of the cloud.
 That is just another example of something that you couldn’t have done with an on-premise solution without a huge capital outlay.

 The number of services that are available in the cloud are increasing every day.
 Some providers now have over 90 services available at your fingertips beyond simple compute, and storage.
 Database services, DNS services, load balancing, payment services, device testing, IoT, AI, CDN’s and the list goes on.
 Many of these services were out of reach for companies in a CapEx world, however, today they are available with a few clicks and keystrokes.
 This can make your team incredibly more productive and agile to try new methods and new technologies without a big investment.
 Resources can be provisioned and de-provisioned or scaled up all depending on the need.
 New services are added each week that can save you both time and money verses creating on your own.